melaniehall/freedom_registry/README.md

 In an organization's profile view, a user will have the option to:<br/>
       1) open the organization's website in their browser, <br/>
       2) send an e-mail message to the contact person directly <br/>
-      3)Follow the organization on Twitter (or add the org to a UserList)
+      3) Follow the organization on Twitter (or add the org to a UserList)

 - Tag Your Favorites <br/>
 add "id#" <br/>